junchao530/ess-site/content/english/events/career-fair/_index.md

 To join the career fair as a company, please reach out to Catherine Betancourt Lee at [corporaterelations@essucalgary.com](mailto:corporaterelations@essucalgary.com)!

-A list of companies attending shall be posted shortly below!
+A list of companies attending can be found below!